-A subcooling charging chart is attached to the inside of the compressor access panel.
+A subcooling charging chart is attached to the outside of the service access panel.
 The chart includes the required liquid line temperature at given discharge line pressures and outdoor ambient temperatures.

 An accurate thermocouple- or thermistor-type thermometer, and a gauge manifold are required when using the subcooling charging method for evaluating the unit charge.
 Do not use mercury or small dial-type thermometers because they are not adequate for this type of measurement.